ZhuochengHe/SDoRA/sora_implementation/SORA_MINIMAL_USAGE.md

     total = 0
     zeros = 0
     for module in model.modules():
-        if isinstance(module, SoRALinear) and module.gate is not None: gate = module.gate.data
+        if isinstance(module, SoRA_Linear) and module.gate is not None:
+            gate = module.gate.data
             total += gate.numel()
             zeros += (gate == 0).sum().item()